 The reception office is open daily from 8 a.m. to 6 p.m. (or 8 p.m. during daylight savings).
 Checkout is at 10 a.m.
 Wireless internet is available for pay.
 Fires are not permitted, but gas and electric stoves are allowed unless a total fire ban is in place.
 Generators are not permitted and pets are also not allowed.
 Make reservations online or by calling (03) 5956-7227 or (800) 990-090.
 If you have questions, email firstname.lastname@example.org for more information.

-Big 4’s Phillip Island Caravan Park offers non-powered sites ($29 per night), powered sites ($34 per night) and cabins ranging from 1-bedroom cabins to 3-bedroom villas (all prices in Australian dollars as of June, 2014).
+Big 4’s Phillip Island Caravan Park offers non-powered sites, powered sites, and cabins ranging from 1-bedroom cabins to 3-bedroom villas.
 If you are traveling as a family, check to see if a kids-stay-free promotion is in effect when you check in or make your reservation.
 You can also receive a ten percent discount on your accommodations if you rent a campervan from Maui, Mighty, or Britz Rentals or have a Big 4 membership.
 One Britz vehicle to consider is the Voyager 4-Berth Campervan.

 Directions: From Melbourne, take M1 east for approximately 30 kilometers to the exit for South Gippsland Freeway (M420) and drive south for 97 kilometers on M420 following signs for Phillip Island.
 Bear right onto Phillip Island Road (B420) to cross the bridge onto Phillip Island.
 Drive 250 meters from the end of the bridge and turn left onto Old Bridge Road.
 In a few meters, Old Bridge Road comes to a T, where you should turn left to reach the entrance of the caravan park.